awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-glue-context.md

 Deletes files from the specified Amazon S3 path recursively\.

-If you want to be able to recover deleted objects, you can enable [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html) on the Amazon S3 bucket\.
-When an object is deleted from a bucket that doesn't have object versioning enabled, the object can't be recovered\.
-For more information about how to recover deleted objects in a version\-enabled bucket, see [How can I retrieve an Amazon S3 object that was deleted?](https://aws.amazon.com/premiumsupport/knowledge-center/s3-undelete-configuration/) in the AWS Support Knowledge Center\.
+If you want to be able to recover deleted objects, you can turn on [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html) on the Amazon S3 bucket\.
+When an object is deleted from a bucket that doesn't have object versioning turned on, the object can't be recovered\.
+For more information about how to recover deleted objects in a bucket with versioning, see [How can I retrieve an Amazon S3 object that was deleted?](https://aws.amazon.com/premiumsupport/knowledge-center/s3-undelete-configuration/) in the AWS Support Knowledge Center\.
 + `s3_path` – The path in Amazon S3 of the files to be deleted in the format `s3://<bucket>/<prefix>/`
 + `options` – Options to filter files to be deleted and for manifest file generation\.
   + `retentionPeriod` – Specifies a period in number of hours to retain files\.
 Files newer than the retention period are retained\.
 Set to 168 hours \(7 days\) by default\.